cdransf/cd-11ty/src/posts/2024/using-an-eleventy-event-to-optimize-component-javascript.md

 ---
 date: '2024-03-10'
-title: 'Using an Eleventy event to optimise component JavaScript'
+title: 'Using an Eleventy event to optimize component JavaScript'
 description: "I've added a small event to optimize web component JavaScript when my site builds."
 tags: ['development', 'javascript', 'Eleventy']
 ---